AlexanderMakarov/am-budget-view/README.md

   https://online.ameriabank.am/InternetBank/MainForm.wgx
   (the same place as CSV above) - ARE NOT SUPPORTED XML files from "Transactions" tab - they don't contain own Reciever/Payer account number and currency.
-- [FULL] MyAmeria Account Statements Excel (.xls) dowloaded from pages like https://myameria.am/cards-and-accounts/account-statement/******.
+- [OUTDATED] MyAmeria Account Statements Excel (.xls) dowloaded from pages like https://myameria.am/cards-and-accounts/account-statement/******.
+  THIS PAGE IS NOT AVAILABLE ANYMORE - use "MyAmeria History Excel" instead.
   On the web site choose Cards and Accounts -> Current account -> Statement, here select period (last option usually), if available the set "In AMD" (under "Show also"), choose "Excel" format, press "Download".
 Almost the same in mobile app.